Services we specialize in:

 $17,500 in damages

-- Most Common Types of Retaliation against Employee – Although you have every right to pursue legal action against your employer for discrimination, harassment, unpaid overtime, breach of contract, or other types of workplace misconduct, most employees do not pursue legal action for fear of experiencing retaliation.
+- Most Common Types of Retaliation against Employer – Although you have every right to pursue legal action against your employer for discrimination, harassment, unpaid overtime, breach of contract, or other types of workplace misconduct, most employees do not pursue legal action for fear of experiencing retaliation.
 Retaliation is a broad term that includes adverse action taken against an employee after the employee has.

 - Best Practices for Handling Discrimination at Work – State and federal law provide a number of protections for employees in Virginia to safeguard individual rights in the workplace.
 Despite these guarantees, many employees feel discriminated against in the workplace in light of an employer’s hiring and firing practices or general business decisions.
 Dealing with discrimination in the workplace can be overwhelming and difficult.